The most common question people have about solar installation is not the installation process itself, it is how much it costs to install solar panels.

 What size of solar system is needed to power a home in each state?

 The table below shows the kilowatts of peak capacity solar needed to cover the average power bill in each state.
 It lists a system size in kilowatts rather than a specific number of panels because solar panels can come in different wattages, or different power outputs.
 For residential solar panels, the wattage of an individual panel is typically in the range of 270 watts per panel up to 360 watts per panel.

 |State||Required system size to cover average household electricity usage in that state|

 |South Carolina||9.91 kWh|

-So what does a full installed solar power system with a peak DC rating large enough to cover the average electricity bill in each state cost?
+So what does a full installed solar power system cost in each state?

 In California where the average system required is 4.23 kW SolarReviews research data shows that the average solar panel installation cost in 2018 is $3.18 per watt meaning the 4.23 kW system would be $13,451 before the solar tax credit and $9,415 after the federal tax credit.

 In Arizona where a 7 kW system is the average and our data shows the average cost as at 2018 is $3.15 per watt then the average system cost is $22,050 before the tax credit and $15,435 after the tax credit.

 In Florida where energy use is very high and the average system needed is around 10kW then the average cost of a solar system is $28,740 or $20,119 after the 30% solar tax credit.